Republic of Ezo: History

 On January 27, 1869, the independent "Republic of Ezo" was proclaimed, with its government structure based on the United States.
 Suffrage was limited to the samurai class.
 Votes were cast through open ballots and resulted in the election of Enomoto Takeaki as sosai, an office variously translated as president or director-general, and Matsudaira Tarō as fuku-sosai (vice-president or assistant governor-general).
 Some cabinet members were elected by the troops as well; Arai Ikunosuke was chosen as kaigun-bugyō (Navy minister) and Ōtori Keisuke as rikugun-bugyō (Army minister).
 This was the first election ever held in Japan, where a feudal structure under an Emperor with military warlords was the norm.
 Through Hakodate magistrate Nagai Naoyuki, attempts were made to reach out to foreign legations present in Hakodate to obtain international diplomatic recognition.
+Notably, due to the United States' involvement through Commodore Matthew Perry's expedition to forcefully end Japan's 220-year-old policy of isolation and open ports to American trade, the Western world had limited interest in supporting a breakaway state over the new Meiji government, which offered more stability and potential cooperation.

 On the same day, a celebration of the Ezo territory all-island settlement (Ezo territory declaration ceremony) was held, proclaiming the establishment of a provisional government with Enomoto as president.

 The treasury included 180,000 gold ryō coins Enomoto retrieved from Osaka Castle following shōgun Tokugawa Yoshinobu's precipitous departure after the Battle of Toba–Fushimi in early 1868.

 During the winter of 1868–1869, the defences around the southern peninsula of Hakodate were enhanced, with the star fortress of Goryōkaku at the centre.
 The land force was organised under a joint Franco-Japanese command, commander-in-chief Ōtori Keisuke being seconded by the French captain Jules Brunet.
-The troops were divided into four brigades, each commanded by a French officer (Fortant, Marlin, Cazeneuve and Bouffier).
+The troops were divided into four brigades, each commanded by a French officer (Arthur Fortant, Jean Marlin, André Cazeneuve and François Bouffier).
 Each brigade was in turn divided into two battalions, and these into four companies.

 Brunet demanded (and received) a signed personal pledge of loyalty from all officers and insisted they assimilate French ideas.
 An anonymous French officer wrote that Brunet had taken charge of everything: